gfontenot/talks/map/Map.md

 ## `Array.map` ##

-^ `map` is most commonly associated with `Array`s because of usage in languages like Ruby, which makes it a pretty good starting point for us.
+^ So `map` is probably most commonly associated with `Array`s

+^ It's used a lot in languages like Ruby, and I think this makes it a pretty good starting point for us.

+^ If you aren't familiar, `Array`'s version of `map` lets you create a new array of objects by applying a transformation to an existing array.

 ---